vuminhle1997/llama-rag/backend/README.md

 - **FastAPI Framework**: Provides a high-performance REST API.
 - **LlamaIndex Integration**: Facilitates efficient document indexing and retrieval.
-- **Local LLMs with Ollama**: Supports local deployment of LLMs for text generation and embeddings.
+- **Local LLMs with Ollama or via inference providers**: Supports local deployment of LLMs for text generation and embeddings.
 - **ChromaDB**: Serves as a vector database for semantic search and document retrieval.
 - **Redis**: Used for caching and session management.
 - **Azure Entra ID**: Enables secure authentication and authorization.